playmint/ds/tutorial/external-connections.md

 External clients can connect to deployed Downstream instances and read game state in one of two ways.

+> [!IMPORTANT]
-    The urls here assume running locally.
+> The urls here assume running locally.
 Reach out to Playmint if you want to connect to a public instance.

 ## 1. GraphQL